 I have worked with clients who were implementing AEM for the first time and were not aware of the full potential AEM.

 That lack of knowledge about the platform was causing them to recreate their legacy CMS using AEM.
-Working with a team of AEM Architects and an AEM Business Analyst helps our clients not repeat history, instead helping them to move toward a better future.
+Working with a team of AEM Architects and an AEM Business Analyst helps our clients not repeat history, instead of helping them to move toward a better future.

-As a Business Analyst, I always ask clients what they want to achieve with a specific functionality; they might have an idea of how they would like it implemented, but real question is what do they want?
+As a Business Analyst, I always ask clients what they want to achieve with a specific functionality; they might have an idea of how they would like it implemented, but the real question is what do they want?

 Know your site from a 30,000 foot view